ajsf/portfolio/src/assets/markdown/projects/instrutune/instrutune.md

 This app uses the Model-View-ViewModel UI architecture pattern.
 RxJava is used for the audio input to frequency detection processing chain, and LiveData is used for UI updates.
 [TarsosDSP](https://github.com/JorenSix/TarsosDSP) is used for the frequency detection.

+The app has animations and responsive layouts for pleasing user experience.
+You can see screen captures of the animations on the [Github page](https://www.github.com/ajsf/Instrutune).

 [Download the beta version on Google Play.](https://play.google.com/store/apps/details?id=tech.ajsf.instrutune)

 ![Screenshot](./screenshot1.png)&nbsp;&nbsp;&nbsp;&nbsp;![Screenshot](./screenshot2.png)